 Examples: Please see the W.K.
 Kellogg Foundation Logic Model Development Guide and COA Accreditation’s PQI Tool Kit for more information on developing and using program logic models.
 Examples: Information that may be used to inform the development of the program logic model includes, but is not limited to:

+characteristics of the service population;

 needs assessments and periodic reassessments; and

 the best available evidence of service effectiveness.